uniquid/developer-wiki/Documents/architecture.md

 * **error**: is number that report a message error (i.e. Invalid JSON).
 If the message is correct, decodified, exist a contract that allow the function execution and the function was executed then this value is 0.
 * **id**: is a **nonce** that must correspond with the same parameter on request.
 Keep a relationship between request and response.

-###Process
+### Process
-When the Provider Entity receive a reqeust, it must first verify that there is a contract kinking it to the sender address.
+When the Provider Entity receive a reqeust, it must first verify that there is a contract kinking it to the sender address.<br>
-If the conract exist, it must verify if the bit correspondent to the bit correponding to the requested method on the bitmask of the contract is setted to 1 (one).
+If the conract exist, it must verify if the bit correspondent to the bit correponding to the requested method on the bitmask of the contract is setted to 1 (one).<br>
-Only if this last check is ok the provider can send in execution the requested funciton.
+Only if this last check is ok the provider can send in execution the requested funciton.<br>
-In the reply message the sender must be valued with the address that binds provider and user in the affected contract.
+In the reply message the sender must be valued with the address that binds provider and user in the affected contract. <br>
-If the contract doesnot exist, the providere does not have to reply.
+If the contract doesnot exist, the providere does not have to reply.<br>